-The smell of fresh baking in the kitchen is a wonderful way to kick off the holiday season and while baking is as much a holiday tradition as stockings and carols, it can be time consuming.
-This year, invite family and friends to a low-key, high-payoff cookie swap where everyone will reap the sweet rewards with an array of delicious desserts for a fraction of the effort.
-In the meantime, you’re Signature home fills with laughter, holiday spirit and sweet-smelling desserts.
+The smell of fresh baking in the kitchen is a wonderful way to kick off the holiday season at home.
+While baking is as much a holiday tradition as stockings and carols, it can be time consuming.
+This year, invite family and friends to a Signature Homes-style low-key, high-payoff cookie swap where everyone will reap the sweet rewards with an array of delicious desserts for a fraction of the effort.
+In the meantime, your Signature home will fill with laughter, holiday spirit and sweet-smelling desserts.
 Now that’s a sweet deal.
 Here are a few tips for throwing a festive holiday shindig that’s anything but cookie-cutter.

 Set the Date, Send the Invites: You will want to have the party close enough to the holidays so the cookies will last, but not so late that you get caught up in the last-minute rush.
 Each guest will walk away with a stash of assorted cookies and plenty of new recipes.
 Shoot for 8 to 10 friends who like to bake and who will have fun spending an evening together.
 Typically, guests bake a dozen cookies for every attendee.
 But a half dozen would work if the party is large.
 In the invitation, ask each guest to bring their favorite holiday cookies, and to send you the recipe ahead of time.

 Ready, Set, Go: Set a large table with festive bowls and platters to hold each guest’s contributions.
 Mixing in a few elevated stands will help maximize table space and visual appeal.
 Make place cards and set them in front of the platters for easy identification and selection.
 You can provide paper bakery boxes and festive twine for guests to package and take home their cookies or ask each guest to bring his or her own plastic containers or cookie tins.
 Gather all of the participant’s selected cookie recipes and print copies of them for each guest to take home.